 - DFU bootloader in ROM for easy upgrading of firmware

-This pyboard comes in a small plastic ESD (anti-static) box.
+You PyBoard will be shipped in a small plastic ESD (anti-static) box.

 This product is listed in: